GET A DEMO

 1. Content & Audience Challenges

-The secret sauce of a successful video monetization rests on a creator’s ability to produce engaging content.
+The secret sauce of a successful video monetization strategy rests on a creator’s ability to produce engaging content.
 What engages one set of audiences may not appeal to another.
 Understanding and catering according to audience preferences may become complex as creators scale.

 Our analysis of popular content creators revealed that over 70% of them struggle to follow a consistent release schedule, delaying content delivery and audience engagement rates by a considerable amount.